How to Keep Software Updates and Patches Current

 Always be careful online.
 An exploit could infect your computer simply because you unknowingly viewed an unsafe website, opened a dangerous email, or played infected media.
 Avoid being an unwitting accomplice to hackers.

 The number of new security alerts that emerge every week can be overwhelming.
 Managing updates and patches effectively is a key part of the toolkit that helps keep your systems more secure.
-The other tools you use (MFA , password managers, and more) along with your ability to identify potentially dangerous emails and texts gives you the upper hand.
+The other tools and approaches you use (MFA , password managers, zero trust, and more) along with your ability to identify potentially dangerous emails and texts gives you the upper hand.

 If you’d like to know more about how CRU Solutions can help keep your business safer, contact us.